jdhern17/coding-student-guide/career-resources.md

 - Resources to help you overcome Imposter Syndrome and plenty more!

 ### [Exceptions Welcome Podcast](http://www.exceptionswelcome.com/)
-- Podcast dedicated to Bootcamp Graduates and Junior Developers
+- Podcast dedicated to Bootcamp Graduates and Junior Developers.

 ### Volunteer Opportunities!
 - [Code for America](https://www.codeforamerica.org/)